Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Experiments and Results

 \subsection{A closer look at OS and RDP}

-We have seen that the OS algorithm has the best average performance.
-However, being a cubic algorithm it has a time complexity that makes it unsuitable for very long time series, and so we focus also on RDP which has the best average performance out of the three faster $O(n \log n)$ algorithms.
-For these two algorithms, OS and RDP, we consider the following question over a variety of dataset characteristics: for exactly what values of loyalty is the complexity low enough that the user will benefit from seeing the simplifications?
+We have seen that the OS algorithm has the best average performance and also that RDP has the best average performance out of the three faster $O(n \log n)$ algorithms.
+For these two algorithms, OS and RDP, we consider the following question over a variety of dataset characteristics: for exactly what values of loyalty is the complexity low enough that the user may benefit from seeing the simplifications?

-We have been experimenting with a tool for interpretability of a TSC $C_D$ using the OS and RDP simplification algorithms.
+Let us also mention that we have been experimenting with a tool for interpretability of a TSC $C_D$ using the OS and RDP simplification algorithms.
 See a screenshot in Figure \ref{fig:tool2}.

 The user selects an algorithm, say RDP, and a loyalty value, say 90\%, and the tool will first find the minimum $\alpha_c$ value so that RDP with this parameter value has expected loyalty at least 90\%.
 In the next step, prototypes for the classification of dataset $D$ by $C_D$ are computed, say two sets $P_0$ and $P_1$ for $D$ being binary.
-In the final step, instead of showing these prototypes to the user, we show the simplifications $RDP(\alpha_c, ts)$, for each $ts$ in $T_0$ and $T_1$, together with its class.
+In the final step, instead of showing these prototypes to the user, we show the simplifications $RDP(\alpha_c, ts)$, for each $ts$ in $P_0$ and $P_1$, together with the class $P_0$ or $P_1$ that it belongs to.
 This way the user can make his or her own mental model of how $C_D$ makes its classification.
 As stated above, the main question is if the number of segments in these simplifications is small enough that the user is willing to pay the price of the loyalty being only $90\%$.
 Clearly, this will depend on the length of the original time series, with shorter time series having fewer segments in their simplifications.
-In Figures \ref{fig:os} and \ref{fig:rdp} we address this question, by showing complexity (fraction of time points kept in the simplification) across various times series lengths and how this varies as the loyalty values vary, for OS and RDP respectively.
-For a significant number of datasets the resulting number of segments is below 10, at least for loyalty below $95\%$, also for some of high length.
-This is another indicator that simplifications are useful in interpretability of TSC.
+In Figure \ref{fig:os} we address this question, by showing complexity (fraction of time points kept in the simplification) across various times series lengths and how this varies as the loyalty values vary, for OS simplifications.
+Even for loyalty 1.0 we see that the simplifications mostly result in a complexity of less than 0.6, i.e. a $40\%$ reduction in the number of time points.
+This is an indicator that simplifications are useful in interpretability of TSC, and may be caused by the original time series having several consecutive data points lying on almost straight lines.
+Note the steep value at time series length 166, which corresponds to the dataset ChlorineConcentration.
+In Table \ref{tab:big} we see that this dataset indeed has a very high number of segments for loyalty values (times 100) of 90, 95 and 100.